- Academic Affairs

 4. Directory information may appear in public documents and otherwise be disclosed without student consent unless the student elects non-disclosure as provided above.

 5. The University, through its Registrar, does not sell, publish or otherwise compile or distribute directory lists for purely commercial purposes.
-Exceptions for other purposes are made on a case by case basis, subject to the approval of the Vice President for Academic Affairs.
+Exceptions for other purposes are made on a case by case basis, subject to the approval of the Executive Vice President and Provost.
 UMB schools may have policies that are stricter or more permissive.

 B. Prior Consent Not Required for Disclosure of Education Records to the Following Parties: